ThaisGabriele/MyDataScienceJourney/README.md

 # MyDataScienceJourney

+📚 Reading (March) : Feature Engineering for Machine Learning principles and techniques for data scientists

 ## Python - Pandas
   *List of books that guided my learning and knowledge*
   - :star: Effective pandas by Matt Harrison